-Date of Deposit.
-Description (no., etc.) of arms, ammunition or military stores.
-Name and address of depositor.
-Date when due for forfeiture.
+Date of deposit.
+Description (no, etc.) of arms, ammunition or military stores.
+Name and address of depositor. } Date when due for forfeiture.
 Date and method of disposal.
 Remarks.

-1 2 3 4 5 6
+1 2 3 1 4 5 6

-• ,

-,

-Exception.-In the Almora district, arms deposited under the Act may be retained in tabsil malkhana instead of being sent to the headquarter's malkhana; and the statement prescribed by clause 3 above should be submitted by the naib nazir of each tabsil to the Deputy Commissioner of Almora through the tabsildar or peshkar.
-[G. O. no. 5563/VI-dated the 17th November, 1920.]
+Exception.-In the Almora district, arms deposited under the Act may be retained in tahsil malkhana instead of being sent to the headquarter's malkhana; and the statement prescribed by clause 8 above should be submitted by the naib nazir of each tahsil to the Deputy Commissioner of Almora through the tahsildar or peshkar.
+[G. O. no. 5566 VI-dated the 17th November, 1920.]

-Punjab Nota.
-No. 15486, dated the 10th May 1922-1. (i) Arms and ammunition, the possession of which has become unlawful, may be deposited with such licensed dealers only as possess a supplementary hoense from the Local Government in the form attached to these rules. (ii) Such licenses may be granted by the District Magistrate of the district in which applicant resides to the holder of a license in form VIII, IX, X or XI in schedule VII attached to the Indian Arms Rules, 1920 [forms IX, X, XI or XII in schedule VIII attached to the Indian Arms Rules, 1924]-2.
-The depositer shall, within a week of deposit, deliver to the District Magistrate of the district in which he resides a receipt obtained from the licensed dealer for the articles deposited.-3 Arms, ammunition or military stores deposited under section 16 (1) of the Indian Arms Act, 1878, with an officer-in-charge of a Police station or with a licensed dealer shall be forfeited to His Majesty on the termination of one year from the date of deposit Provided that the District Magistrate of the district in which the articles are deposited may from special reasons extend this period by not more than six months, or, where the articles are deposited in consequence of the decrease of the owner, and the articles are inherited by a minor, until the termination of the inheritor's minority.
+Punjab Notn.
+No. 15486, dated the 10th May 1922.-1. (i) Arms and ammunition, the possession of which has become unlawful, may be deposited with such licensed dealers only as possess a supplementary licence from the Local Government in the form attached to these rules. (ii) Such licences may be granted by the District Magistrate of the district in which applicant resides to the holder of a licence in form VIII, 1X, X or XI in Schedule VII attached to the Indian Arms Rules, 1920 [corresponding form IX, X, XI or XII in Schedule VIII attached to the Indian Arms Rules, 1924]-2.
+The depositor shall, within a week of deposit, deliver to the District Magistrate of the district in which he resides a receipt obtained from the licensed dealer for the articles deposited.-3.
+Arms, ammunition or military stores deposited under secton 16 (1) of the Indian Arms Act, 1878, with an officer-in-charge of a Police station or with a licensed-dealer shall be forfeited to His Majesty on the termination of one year from the date of deposit; Provided that the District Magistrate of the district in which the articles are deposited may from special reasons extend this period by not more than six months, or, where the articles are deposited in consequence of the decease of the owner, and the articles are inherited by a minor, until the termination of the inheritor's minority.